wanclin/wanclin.github.io/_pages/about.md

 ## Open to Collaboration 🤝

-I am an early-career scholar eager to contribute to the academic world.
-I welcome collaborations on topics related to:
+As an early-career scholar eager to contribute to the academic world, I welcome collaborations on wide ranges of topics including:

 * Mental Health & Psychiatric Epidemiology
 * Perinatal, Maternal, and Child Health